witchfindertr/Simple-Logger/README.md

 * Compile the project (Change debug to release)
 * Run the Simple Logger.exe file it creates in the release directory (Simple-Logger\Simple Logger\bin\Release)

-#### Please note I do not condone you using Simple Logger for anything that may be considered illegal.
+#### Please note this was made for eduacitonal purposes and I do not condone you using Simple Logger for anything that may be considered illegal.